chengduzhusiyu/ai-chat-assistant-whatsapp/README.md

 ### 🛠️Installation and Configuration

-To install and configure the API, follow the
+To install and configure the API, follow the steps below:

+1. Create an account on OpenAI and grab your credentials.
+Create the `.env